telefonicaid/fiware-orion/doc/manuals/admin/database_model.md

 Regarding `location.coords` in can use several formats:

-* Representing a point (the one used by NGSIv1 and NGSIv2 geo:point):
+* Representing a point (the one used by geo:point):

 ```
 {